Exploring World Cultures: How Traditions Shape Identity and Daily Life

 Rituals and Life Milestones

-Life events are often marked by meaningful rituals.
+Significant life events are marked by rituals.

 Birth and Naming Ceremonies